-Investments in companies in which management has significant influence or interest of 20% or more in the voting capital, or which are part of the same group or are under common control, are accounted for under the equity method (see Note 10).
+Investments in companies in which management has significant influence or interest of 20% or more in the voting capital, or which are part of the same group or are under the same control, are accounted for under the equity method (see Note 10).

 2.5.
-Investments in joint ventures
+Interest in joint ventures